min-minimum/check_brew_apps.py/README.md

 *  Always double-check outputted brew casks if they actually match the original app (script may get confused with generic names)

-* Some results may not appear if they are only available as a different release (e.g osu@tachyon)
+* Some results may appear only as a different release (e.g obs@beta is shown over obs)

 * Scans only the system applications folder for MacOS